v-soyer/entairtainment-base-API/backend/README.md

 **Note: The credentials of the user used by the script are email:'admin@gmail.com' and password:'root'**

-## Known Issue
+## Troubleshooting

-The behavior of the application when the 'City' field of a base isn't recognize hasn't been tested and isn't handled.
+- The behavior of the application when the 'City' field of a base isn't recognize hasn't been tested and isn't handled.
+- When requested on [GET] /bases, if the request query contains both 'search' and 'activity', the application provides the the result concatenated for those two fields and will not combine them

 ## Stay in Touch
 - Author: Valentin SOYER